liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-removing-the-primary-key-from-portlet-urls.markdown

 field of the `Entry`.
 Find the `<aui:input name="name"` line and change `name` to `guestbookName`.

+The JSPs have changed quite a bit.
+In review:

+- Mention of `guestbookId` and `entryId` are removed as necessary, and replaced with `guestbookName` and `name` parameters, where applicable.
+- Method calls that get database entities by their Primary Key are replaced with methods that use different database fields.
+- The `view_entry.jsp` now displays all the entries in a site's Guestbook that share the same `name` field value.

 ## Modifying the URL Routes

-All the modifications you made to the JSPs were doing these things:

-- Removing mention of `guestbookId` and `entryId`
-- Adding `guestbookName` and `name` parameters, where applicable
-- Swapping methods that get database entities by their Primary Key for methods that use a different database column

-Now that you've made those changes, you're ready to modify the URL routes you defined in the last section of this learning path.
+Now that you've made the necessary changes to your portlet's code, you're ready to modify the URL routes you defined in the previous section of this learning path.

 Open `guestbook-friendly-url-routes.xml`.